-The AIRE demonstration projects service allows manufacturing companies to test AI and robotics technologies before investing, encouraging further investment in digital technologies.
+The AIRE demonstration projects service allows health technology (incl. medical devices) companies and/or health and social care providers to test AI and robotics technologies for healthcare before investing, encouraging further investment in the health technologies.
 Based on the call for ideas, AIRE's team provides extensive support for selected demonstration projects, which justifiably leverage AI and AI-enabling technologies (including robotics).
 The technology, methodology, or prototype tested and validated during the demonstration project must bring novelty and a degree of uncertainty (e.g., a tailor-made solution).
-The expected results of the AIRE demonstration projects are at least partly reusable in other enterprises and economic sectors.
+The expected results of AIRE demonstration projects are at least partly reusable in other enterprises and economic sectors.

-According to EDIH rules, AIRE does not give grants to companies (no cascade/ third party funding allowed).
-AIRE enables collaboration with universities and other AIRE consortium partners (knowledge transfer).
+AIRE does not give grants to companies (no cascade or third-party funding allowed).
+AIRE enables collaboration with universities and other AIRE consortium partners for the purpose of knowledge transfer.